VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 {\bf Training, detecting and locating.} In order to use neural networks, we need to encode iSeVCs into vectors.
 For this purpose, we first divide each iSeVC into a sequence of tokens via lexical analysis (e.g., ``call'', ``void'', ``@'', ``FUN1'', ``('', and ``)''), and then transform each token to a fixed-length vector via {\em word2vec} tool \cite{word2vec}.
 Finally, a token-level vector for each iSeVC is obtained by concatenating the token-level vectors in sequence.
 Each token is encoded into a vector of length 30, and each iSeVC is represented by a vector of length $\theta$=27,000, which means that the first 900 tokens of an iSeVC are considered.

-We implement the BRNN-vdl in Python using TensorFlow \cite{DBLP:conf/osdi/AbadiBCCDDDGIIK16} together with Keras \cite{Keras}.
-We use a 5-fold cross validation to train the BRNN-vdl and choose the parameter values that lead to the highest F1-measure.
+We implement the BRNN-vdl in Python using TensorFlow together with Keras.
+In order to prevent overfitting, we use dropout to ignore some units in the neural network which are chosen at random and a stratified 10-fold cross-validation to train the BRNN-vdl, while considering the trade-off between model training time and model generalization ability.
+We choose the hyper-parameter values that lead to the highest F1-measure.
+When we adjust a hyper-parameter, we set the other hyper-parameters to their default values when such default values are available, and to the values that are widely used by the deep learning community otherwise.
 We implement two instances of BRNN: one is BLSTM, which leads to ``VulDeeLocator-BLSTM''; the other is BGRU, which leads to ``VulDeeLocator-BGRU''.
-Take VulDeeLocator-BGRU as an example, the trained hyper-parameters are: output dimension is 512; the number of hidden layers is 2; the number of hidden nodes at each layer is 900; batch size is 16; minibatch stochastic gradient descent together with ADAMAX \cite{kingma2014adam} is used; learning rate is 0.002; dropout is 0.4; the number of epochs is 10; and $\kappa=1$.
+Take VulDeeLocator-BGRU as an example, the trained hyper-parameters are: output dimension is 512; the number of hidden layers is 2; the number of hidden nodes at each layer is 900; batch size is 16; minibatch stochastic gradient descent together with ADAMAX is used; learning rate is 0.002; dropout is 0.4; the number of epochs is 10; and $\kappa=1$.

 For detecting vulnerabilities in target programs, we first compute the average of the $\kappa$ largest values among the tokens in each line of intermediate code.
 Then, we extract the lines whose output is larger than threshold $\vartheta$ (e.g., 0.5).
-These lines of code are the vulnerable ones, and are mapped back to the vulnerable lines of source code as the output of the testing (i.e., detection) phase.
+These lines of code are the vulnerable ones, and are mapped back to the vulnerable lines of source code as the output of the test (i.e., detection) phase.